theogravity/git-commit-stamper/README.md

 The `body` tag will have the `==changelog==` markers and content removed (but they will remain in the original git commit message).

-Note: `summary` will have newlines at the top and bottom.
-This is useful if in your changelog, you do something like:

 ```text
 ## {{subject}}{{summary}}